ebellocchia/py_crypto_hd_wallet/readme/bip_wallet.md

 ## BIP wallet factory

 A BIP wallet is created using the *HdWalletBipFactory* class.\
-A *HdWalletBipFactory* class is simply constructed by specifying the desired coin.
+A *HdWalletBipFactory* class is constructed by specifying the desired coin.
 After the construction, the factory can be used to create wallets with the specified coin.

 Supported coin enumerative: